US FWS Charles H. Gilbert: 1967

+1968–1969

-1968–1969Charles H. Gilbert′s first cruise of 1968, made from 9 January to 24 February 1968, was her 107th.
+Charles H. Gilbert′s first cruise of 1968, made from 9 January to 24 February 1968, was her 107th.
 It was an oceanographic cruise that took her to Johnston Atoll.
 She spent four days in Hawaiian waters south of Maui, Kahoolawe, and Lanai and west of the island of Hawaii, making 37 bathythermograph casts to determine the thermocline topography of the area.
 She also deployed longline fishing gear at 34 stations to make observations of near-surface currents west of Hawaii and in the vicinity of Johnson Atoll and changes in the currents over time by watching how the gear drifted, also using the gear to fish at each station for tuna and billfish, tagging and releasing all of those brought up alive and in good condition to determine changes in catch rates over time.
 Her first 24 longline stations, off Kailua-Kona on the island of Hawaii, demonstrated the presence of a current flowing east-southeast toward the southern portion of the Kona Coast, as well as of a counterclockwise eddy in the northern part of the study area.
 The data she gathered suggested the possibility of a 20-day periodicity in the speed and direction of flow south of the eddy, providing evidence of periodic vortex shedding off Ka Lae (South Point), the southernmost tip of the island of Hawaii.